Mapping is a key component in many trials, but is only effective if done correctly.

-So how to go about this?
+So how do we go about this?

 Firstly it is important to break down the locations from the outset, so an overview map is of particular interest.
-Outline key areas and sites, remove all areas that are of no relevance, focusing the mind of the viewer on only what is essential and key to your argument.
+Outline key areas and sites, remove all areas of no relevance, focusing the mind of the viewer on only what is essential and key to your argument.

 By using this three-pronged approach, the viewer is able to understand: